-The information we collect about you (or your staff) comes from:
+The information we collect about you (your representative or your staff or your Ultimate Beneficial Owners) comes from:

-- application forms or other materials you submit to us during the course of your relationship with us;
+- application forms, identification documents or other materials you submit to us during the course of your relationship with us;

 - your interactions with us, transactions and use of our products and services (including the use of our website);

 - your business dealings with us, including via email, telephone or as stated in our contracts with you;